-Although it’s much less researched than CBD, a few studies and anecdotal reports indicate that CBN could be a more potent sedative compound than CBD.
+It’s much less researched than CBD.
+But a few studies and anecdotal reports show that CBN could be more sedative than CBD.
 This makes CBN products potentially more useful for sleep.
 And this has also been our experience:

 CBN is even more relaxing than CBD.

 Today you’re getting a list of the best CBN oil products on the market.

 We have tested and reviewed 12 products on the following metrics: